gardener-attic/virtual-garden/docs/deploy-virtual-garden-with-landscaper.md

 - the blueprint,
 - the image from the previous step, which will be executed by the container deployer,
-- the images of etcd, kube-apiserver, etc. which will be deployed to the host cluster of the virtual garden.
+- the images of etcd, kube-apiserver, etc. which will be deployed to the runtime cluster of the virtual garden.

 ### Creating a Target and an Installation